andreramolivaz/BankTweetBiosphere/README.md

   ![Network Analysis](https://raw.githubusercontent.com/andreramolivaz/Social_Network_Analysis/gephi/output/Schermata%202023-06-21%20alle%2009.48.33.png)
   ![Community Detection](https://raw.githubusercontent.com/andreramolivaz/Social_Network_Analysis/gephi/output/Schermata%202023-06-21%20alle%2009.48.23.png)

-- **Information Distribution Analysis:** Examine information flow within the network and analyze distribution among communities and influential users.
+- **Information Distribution Analysis:** Examine information flow within the network and analyze distribution among communities (see above) and classified users(check all type of users identified at this [link](https://andreramolivaz.github.io/Social_Network_Analysis/) ).
 - **Topic Modeling:** Identify main themes and topics of discussion, and study how they spread and evolve within the network.

 - **Hashtag Evaluation:** Assess the impact and effectiveness of hashtags used by central banks on social media.